 • Faking Glory had its world premiere production in Louisiana as one of six plays selected for Outworks.
 Written by Allie Costa and directed by Carter Dean, the play featured Hannah Dougharty as Marija and Dexter Ellis as Carlos.

 • Allie sang the title role of Mary Marie at Rockwell Table & Stage in Los Angeles as part of Musi-Cal.
-Mary Marie is a coming-of-age story set in the 1920s.
-The musical was written by Chana Wise and Carl Johnson, adapted from the novel by Eleanor H. Porter, author of Pollyanna.
+This coming-of-age musical set in the 1920s was written by Chana Wise and Carl Johnson, adapted from the novel by Eleanor H. Porter, author of Pollyanna.

 • Allie booked and shot a fun film in which she plays a tap dancer who accidentally goes to a hip hop audition.

 • Allie's plays Little Swan, Nebulous Fix, and Listening in the Library were presented at Wheaton Drama in Chicago, directed by Toria Hollyn.